-- · deciding who is offered admission as a pupil - the provision of education - access to any benefit, service or facility.
+- deciding who is offered admission as a pupil - the provision of education

 The duty does not require you to make reasonable adjustments to avoid the disadvantage caused by physical features as this is covered by the planning duties.

 You cannot justify a failure to make a reasonable adjustment; where the duty arises, the issue will be whether or not to make the adjustment is 'reasonable' and this is an objective question for the tribunals to ultimately determine.